 I decided to report it as a bug, but then noticed it is a known bug from 2012.

 md5sum, a non-crippled

-With those basic tools, I could finally create some useful scripts for automating manual tasks, like copying some part of an output and pass it to another program, monitoring some activities, and so on.
+With those basic tools, I could finally create some useful scripts for automating manual tasks, like copying some part of an output and passing it to another program, monitoring some activities, and so on.

 As the POSIX shell is Turing complete it would have been possible to accomplish the same task without cross-compiling anything.
 It would only have been much more difficult to write what would have been a simple script.

-tmux, I’ll see what will be the next step.
+tmux too, I’ll see what will be the next step.